jeffknupp/blog/in_progress/web-frameworks.md

 (If the above doesn't work, try changing the `PORT` to something like `8080`)

 This code accepts a single connection and a single request.
-Regardless of what URL was requested, it responds with an HTTP 200 response.
-The `Content-type: text/html` line represents a *header* field. *Headers* are used to supply meta-information about the request or response.
-In this case, we're telling the client that the data that follows in HTML (rather than, say, JSON).
+Regardless of what URL was requested, it responds with an `HTTP 200` response (so it's not *really* a web server).
+The `Content-type: text/html` line represents a *header* field.
+*Headers* are used to supply meta-information about the request or response.
+In this case, we're telling the client that the data that follows is HTML (rather than, say, JSON).

 ### Anatomy of a Request

-If I look at the HTTP request I sent to test the program above, I find it looks quite similar to the response.
+If I look at the `HTTP` request I sent to test the program above, I find it looks quite similar to the response.
 The first line is `<HTTP Method> <URL> <HTTP version>` or, in this case, `GET / HTTP/1.1`.
-After the first line come a few headers like `Accept: */*` (meaning we will accept any type of content in response).
+After the first line come a few headers like `Accept: */*` (meaning we will accept any type of content in a response).
 That's basically it.

-The reply we send has a similar first line, in the format `<HTTP version> <HTTP Status-Code> <Status-Code Reason-Phrase>` or `HTTP/1.1 200 OK` in our case.
+The reply we send has a similar first request line, in the format `<HTTP version> <HTTP Status-Code> <Status-Code Reason-Phrase>` or `HTTP/1.1 200 OK` in our case.
 Next come headers, in the same format as the request headers.
 Lastly, the actual content of the response is included.
 Note that this can be encoded as a string